 Planning ahead is the best tool you have in the kitchen.
 You will find that by starting whatever you can in the morning or early afternoon, your dinner preparation will be smoother and less stressful.
 You will see that our menus save money by using homemade items rather than prepared, store bought equivalents.
 Refried beans are easy and delicious when made from dried black beans, and you can make 4 times the amount (or more) than one can of refried beans for the same price.
 If you have never cooked from scratch you will find ample notes and suggestions to help you.
 We also offer recipes for homemade biscuits and pie crusts as well as seasoning mixes and condensed soup alternatives.
 Using these saves money and the homemade versions are much better fresh and homemade.
 The menus may not specify a homemade version so keep in mind that these alternatives are available to you (for example, a recipe may call for cream of chicken soup; you can either purchase the soup or use the alternative found below).

 Most weeks feature recipes that use quick and easy ingredients like chicken from the freezer.
 This is the primary way that we save prep time in the evening.
 When a recipe calls for ground beef, instead of browning one pound of ground beef, buy 5 lbs. and brown all of it, freezing the extra in 4 freezer bags.
 When you need cooked chicken for a soup or casserole, instead of cooking just enough for that recipe, boil or grill 3-4 extra lbs. for the freezer.
 When we cook a ham, we dice the leftovers and bag them in freezer bags in 1-2 cup portions for later use in cooking beans or soup.
 Here is a wonderful recipe for cooking chicken in bulk.
-Have grilled chicken for dinner the night you cook it, then chop and freeze the leftovers in dated freezer bags.
+Have grilled chicken for dinner the night you cook it, then chop and freeze the leftovers in dated freezer containers.

 Grilled Marinated Chicken

-- 4 lbs. chicken parts of your choice
+- 4 lbs. boneless skinless chicken breasts

 - 1/2 cup red wine vinegar